In Asia, U.S.'s Pompeo expected to bolster allies against China

 Washington has been ramping up diplomatic pressure on China, and President Donald Trump has made being tough on Beijing a key part of his campaign to secure a second term.

-Pompeo led a meeting of foreign ministers from India, Japan and Australia earlier this month in Tokyo, a grouping that is seen as potentially a bulwark against China's growing assertiveness in the Indo-Pacific region.
+Pompeo led a meeting of foreign ministers from India, Japan and Australia this month in Tokyo, a grouping that could be a bulwark against China's growing assertiveness in the region.

-Next month, India will host Malabar, the biggest naval exercises in years, with the United States, Japan and Australia, which China has in the past opposed.
+Next month, India hosts 'Malabar', the biggest naval wargames in years, with the United States, Japan and Australia - an exercise that China has in the past opposed.

-Beijing said this month that unprovovoked U.S. accusations against China showed a "Cold War mentality."
+Beijing said this month that U.S. accusations against China showed a "Cold War mentality".

-During the trip, in which Pompeo will be accompanied by Defense Secretary Mark Esper, India is expected to sign a military agreement that will give it access to sensitive U.S. satellite data to help improve targeting of missiles and drones, Indian officials said.
+During the trip, which Defense Secretary Mark Esper will join, India is expected to sign an agreement that will give it access to sensitive U.S. satellite data to help improve targeting of missiles and drones, Indian officials said.

 "There is great further potential in our defence cooperation," an Indian official said.